sourcebots/docs/content/kit/power-board.md

 There is also a Micro USB B connector which should be used to connect the Raspberry Pi for control of the power board.

-Finally, there are connectors for external Start and On\|Off switches.
-You may connect any latching switch for the On\|Off button, or a push-to-make button for the start button.
+Finally, there are connectors for external Start and On|Off switches.
+You may connect any latching switch for the On|Off switch, or a push-to-make button for the Start button.

 {{% notice note %}}
 If you intend to use only the internal On|Off switch, you must connect a CamCon to the On|Off connector with a wire connecting one pin to the other pin on the same connector.